 With five airports and so much that just must not be missed, this is the ideal region for a fly-drive holiday.
 So jump in, buckle up and explore.
 Journey through time from Paleolithic archaeological sites in Cetona, through the splendour of Ancient Rome in the capital and Pompeii, pass through medieval times in San Gimignano - full costume optional, revel in the splendour of the renaissance in Florence, Pisa, Siena and Lucca or live in the moment and enjoy all the hustle and bustle that modern Italy has to offer.
 Then go off road and enjoy the natural beauty of the rolling Tuscan hills, the quiet forests of Elba and the clear Mediterranean Sea.

-Tuscany, Central Italy & Elba
+Holidays in Tuscany, Central Italy & Elba

 At a Glance